Working with Amazon EC2 Auto Scaling Groups and Application Load Balancer

 Auto Scaling in Amazon Web Services (AWS) automatically adds or removes compute resources running your application in the cloud-based on conditions you configure.
 For applications configured to run on a cloud infrastructure, scaling is an important part of cost control and resource management.

 Upon completion of this Lab you will be able to:

-- Create and configure Auto Scaling groups, launch configurations, and Classic Elastic Load Balancers
+- Create and configure Auto Scaling groups, launch templates, and Classic Elastic Load Balancers

 - Utilize Auto Scaling to ensure the availability of steady-state resources

 You should be familiar with: